StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 ### Side comment

 However, one thing should be added.
 In cases where differences in performance are marginal, there is little justification for favoring more complex models.
-According to the principle of parsimony, simpler models are generally preferable, as they achieve similar predictive accuracy with fewer assumptions, reduced estimation uncertainty, and lower computional and implementation effort.
+According to the principle of parsimony, simpler models are generally preferable, as they achieve similar predictive accuracy with fewer assumptions, reduced estimation uncertainty and lower computional and implementation effort.

 ## Outlook